 3. Prepare for divorce financially

 Most married people have joint accounts and shared expenses.
-That’s why it’s imperative to start taking concrete steps to prepare for divorce financially.
+That’s why it’s imperative to start taking concrete steps to financially prepare for divorce.

 Seek help from trusted friends and family, or if your means allow, employ the services of a financial adviser to chalk out the best course of action.